iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

 Interactive help
 ''''''''''''''''

-Use the built-in :external:py:func:`help()` function to get more information on imas-python functions, objects, etc.
+Use the built-in :external:py:func:`help()` function to get more information on IMAS-Python functions, objects, etc.

 .. code-block:: pycon